 We added the goal type and state priorities to the goal explanation.
 In 1.1 Common Core-aligned instruction and materials, we added a detail to indicate the 23-24 adoption of new curriculum.
 In 1.2, Personalized Learning, we added a detail about our plans to implement a new Tier 2 curriculum in the 23-24 school year in order to align to our Tier 1 curriculum and better target students' academic holdbacks.
 In 1.3 Special Education Supports, we changed the first sentence to be more specific in the types of support we provide--academic, social-emotional, and adaptive skills.
 We added details to 1.4, Services to Support Emerging Bilingual Students, to provide greater context on the importance of reclassification for sustained academic achievement, focus areas from the EL Roadmap, foundational principles and application of our EL strategies, and plans to support diverse linguistic profiles in the community.
-In 1.5 Love of Reading Campaign/Reading Engagement, we updated the first sentence to describe "love of learning" instead of "love of reading" to better reflect the initiative.
+In 1.5, Love of Reading Campaign/Reading Engagement, we updated the action description to include family engagement in the initiative.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
-Table.